wviechtb/metafor/README.md

 library("devtools")
 install_github("wviechtb/metafor")
 ```
 This approach builds the package from source based on the development branch on GitHub.
-On Windows, [Rtools](http://cran.r-project.org/bin/windows/Rtools/) must be installed for this to work.

 ## Meta